SawhneySatvik/LawyerUp/README.md

 • We created and trained a google chatbot which provides legal advice and integrated it into our website which we hosted using Github.

-Tech evaluation would include the following
+Tech evaluation includes the following

 • Google Generative AI SDK